When you're first starting out in web design, website speed can seem like someone else's problem. At least, when I was a newbie, it seemed that way.

 That's a rhetorical question.

 What I had to learn the hard way is that you should, ideally, begin as you mean to go on.
-There are some things you just have to prioritize first, and that means building websites for speed from the outset.
+There are some things you just have to prioritize first, and that means building website for speed from the outset.

 Now what am I talking about when I say "speed"?
 How fast it loads in the browser?
 How fast it runs?
 Yes.
 I am talking about both; because there is a lot of overlap between those two kinds of website speed.